uilicious/inboxkitten/README.md

 ## Step 1 - Mailgun & Firebase signup

 ### Mailgun
-To sign up for a Mailgun account, go to the [signup](https://signup.mailgun.com/new/signup) page.
+To sign up for a Mailgun account, go to the <a href="https://signup.mailgun.com/new/signup" target="_blank">signup</a> page.

 #### Custom Domain
 ```